On Explicit Stochastic Differential Algebraic Equations: Concluding remarks

-It is observed that not all types of high Index SDAEs can be solved.
-In particular, existence of ill-posed equations pose a challenge.
-Hence, there can be no general method to solve all types of high index equations.
-As it is common to encounter ill-posed SDAEs in many applications, techniques to find approximate solution for all high index SDAEs are necessary.
-Therefore, we proposed two different methods that can be used to solve (approximately) any type of high index equation (including deterministic DAEs, in which the noise terms can be simply considered zero).
+In this article we have attempted to generalize the notion of index from the theory of Differential-Algebraic Equations to the stochastic setting.
+We have given the sufficient condition for existence of a unique solution for Stochastic Differential Algebraic Equations for SDAEs with same number of algebraic equations as that of the algebraic variables.
+We have also given necessary conditions for the existence of the solution.
+Based of the necessary condition, we establish the existence of ``ill-posed" equations for which there is no solution.
+Since it is very common to encounter ill-posed SDAEs in many applications, techniques to find approximate solution for all completely high index SDAEs are necessary.
+Therefore, we proposed two different methods that can be used to solve (approximately) any type of completely high index equation (including deterministic DAEs, in which the noise terms can be simply considered zero).
 With this we conclude our work.

-Although we have tried to give methods to compute exact/approximate solution for high index equations, it remains a challenge to find an exact solution for all types of high index equations that are not ill-posed.
-For ill-posed equations, the technique presented in section \ref{gen_ito} shows some promise.